Problem-Solving for Change Management: Leading Organizations Through Transitions

 Understanding Change Management

-Change management refers to a structured approach to transitioning individuals, teams, and organizations from current state to desired future state.
+Change management refers to a structured approach to transitioning individuals, teams, and organizations from the current state to a desired future state.
 It involves a range of activities, including planning, communication, implementation, and evaluation.
 Effective change management requires leaders to understand the impact of change on stakeholders, anticipate potential risks and barriers, and develop strategies to mitigate them.

 The Role of Problem-Solving in Change Management